SELECTING THE RIGHT EQUIPMENT

 Can I hook up more than one radio to the intercom?

-Can we hook up our cell phone to the system?
+Can we hook up our cell phone to the intercom?

-Yes, a cell phone can be used with a Firecom intercom system if it has hands-free capability, i.e., a 2.5mm or 3.5mm headset jack, or external speaker and microphone.
-A cell phone is integrated into the system as an additional radio and requires a dual-radio intercom.
-Our intercoms can be modified for full-duplex operation, allowing the user to talk on the phone without pushing the transmit button.
+Yes, a cell phone can be used with a Firecom intercom system if it has hands-free capability, i.e., a headset jack, or external speaker and microphone.
+A cell phone connects to the intercom through an available AUX port.

 How many seating positions can I hook up?

-Firecom systems come standard with direct connections for up to six radio-transmit positions.
-Additional positions can be added through daisy chaining.
-Consult the operator’s manual or contact email@example.com (1-800-527-0555) for more information on daisy chaining.
+Firecom systems can connect up to ten wired and up to 50 wireless radio-transmit positions.
+Consult the operator’s manual or contact firstname.lastname@example.org (1-800-527-0555) for more information.

 Can I add more positions after the system is installed?

 Yes.
-Simply install an additional interior or exterior headset module and run the cable; no additional intercom boxes are required.
-Wireless headsets may require additional base stations, depending on the original system configuration.
+For wired headsets, simply install an additional interior or exterior headset module and run the cable; no additional intercom boxes are required (up to 10 available connections).
+Wireless headsets may require additional base stations depending on the original system configuration.

 Do you have systems for smaller vehicles?